JimDunphy/blacklistmilter/README.md

 This can be used with ipsets but the primary intention is to build Class A,B,C ranges for the countries you deem normal

 # History
 The milter written by Jeff Poskanzer was the most efficient method I have seen to date in holding large cidr's.
 This started initially with an earlier release of his milter and was reported to the new version that supports ipv6.
+The milter supports both blocking and tagging but we describe tagging here (markonly).

 # Usage
 This milter is tested production ready with sendmail.
 It should also work with postfix.
 Here is how to start it: